 Houston Premises Liability Attorneys

-Have you or a loved one been injured on another person’s property?
-Let Texas personal injury lawyers Jed Silverman and Neal Davis secure the best possible outcome for your premises accident injury case.
-If they don’t win, you don’t pay.
-That’s our No Fee Guarantee.
+Have you or a loved one been injured on another person's property?
+Let Texas personal injury lawyer Neal Davis secure the best possible outcome for your premises accident injury case.
+If we don't win, you don't pay.
+That's our No Fee Guarantee.

 The area of law pertaining to accidents resulting from some condition or use of another person's property is known as “premises liability.”
 Premises liability law is complex; however, its fundamental purpose is to provide legal recourse for individuals injured on someone else's property due to the proprietor's negligence or failure to provide a safe environment.

-With almost 40 years of combined experience, Houston personal injury attorneys Jed Silverman and Neal Davis are able to secure the best possible outcome for those injured due to premises liability negligence.
+With 20 years of experience, Houston personal injury attorney Neal Davis is able to secure the best possible outcome for those injured due to premises liability negligence.

 We will fight aggressively on your behalf to hold careless property owners accountable for their actions under Texas law.